duaneedwards/duaneedwards.github.io/_posts/2014-07-20-monkey-business-3.md

 The Xamarin Android system itself wasn't hard to come up to speed with either.
 Whilst all the documentation and examples I came across looking for the various solutions to the problems I was running into was in C#, it was simple enough to translate into the F# equivalent and be up and running in a couple of minutes.

+It's interesting to think of the ways in which the newly released Android Watches can come into play with these sorts of applications.
+Having a notification on your wrist when the eggs are boiled or ready to peel would be useful when cooking up a number of things at once in the kitchen.

+All in all, this was a fun little project to sink some time into, and I've already got a couple of ideas for future projects that I could undertake with the Xamarin toolkit.